cilium/cilium.io/src/posts/2021-10-25-weekly-installfest/index.md

 isPopular: true
 isFeatured: true
 ogImage: ogimage.png
 ogSummary: 'With Cilium joining the CNCF we have had a lot of people showing interest in Cilium and wanting to learn about it.
-We are excited to introduce two new community events available to everybody in the community to learn and explore Cilium: Weekly Community Installfest & Weekly Cilium Introduction with live Q&A'
+We are excited to introduce two new community events available to everybody in the community to learn and explore Cilium: Weekly Community InstallFest & Weekly Cilium Introduction with live Q&A'
 categories:
   - Community
 tags:
   - Cilium
-  - installfest
+  - InstallFest
 ---

 ![](cover.png)